-Brazilian shelf with a horizontal resolution of 1/24°, a model covering the coasts and adjacent shelf of the states of Santa Catarina, Paraná and São Paulo with a horizontal resolution of 1/60°, and high-resolution models (~120 m) for coastal systems (Florianópolis Bays, Babitonga Bay, and Paranaguá Estuarine Complex).
+599 Marine Service.
+In order to deliver high-resolution forecasts of the Brazilian coast, an operational modelling system was 600 developed based on a downscaling approach from the GLO-MFC physical analysis and forecast system at 1/12° resolution, 601 focusing on the south-eastern Brazilian shelf, including estuarine systems with important port activities and large 602 environmental protection areas.
+Nowadays, the operational modelling system includes a model covering the south-eastern 603 Brazilian shelf with a horizontal resolution of 1/24°, a model covering the coasts and adjacent shelf of the states of Santa 604 Catarina, Paraná and São Paulo with a horizontal resolution of 1/60°, and high-resolution models (~120 m) for coastal systems 605 (Florianópolis Bays, Babitonga Bay, and Paranaguá Estuarine Complex).
 The system is maintained by CEM/UFPR.
-Furthermore, an operational model was developed for the north of Brazil, encompassing the states of Amapá, Pará and Maranhão, and the Amazon River and Pará River estuaries, with a horizontal resolution ranging from 1/24° to 1/60°.
-The atmospheric forcing comes from the WRF model implemented by the Brazilian National Institute for Space Research (INPE) with 7 km of horizontal resolution.
-The operational models have a vertical discretization reaching about 1 m of resolution near the surface.
+606 Furthermore, an operational model was developed for the north of Brazil, encompassing the states of Amapá, Pará and 607 Maranhão, and the Amazon River and Pará River estuaries, with a horizontal resolution ranging from 1/24° to 1/60°.
+The 608 atmospheric forcing comes from the WRF model implemented by the Brazilian National Institute for Space Research (INPE) 609 with 7 km of horizontal resolution.
+The operational models have a vertical discretization reaching about 1 m of resolution near 610 the surface.

-In Chile, efforts to implement operational forecasting systems were initially led by the Navy, with a focus on swell forecasting for the entire Chilean coast or some key sites.
-These efforts have recently diversified to address issues around marine resource management (industrial and artisanal fisheries, aquaculture) and extreme events prediction.
-They are mostly based on the use of the CROCO system.
-As part of the national program COPAS Coastal, University of Concepcion is currently developing a forecast coupled systems based on WRF41, WAVEWATCHIII and CROCO to deliver 3 to 6 days forecasts of oceanic and weather conditions in the harbour of Coronel (378°S).
-The system is currently delivering operational products at 10 km resolution for the central Chile region (32°-38°S) in uncoupled mode (off-line).
-It targets a resolution of 2km in fully coupled mode and extended coverage for the ports of Arica (17.5°S) and Antofagasta (21.5°S).
-The national Fisheries Development Institute (IFOP) has recently developed an operational system called MOSA for the South part of central Chile focused on the inland seas of the Los Lagos and Aysén regions.
+611 In Chile, efforts to implement operational forecasting systems were initially led by the Navy, with a focus on swell forecasting 612 for the entire Chilean coast or some key sites.
+These efforts have recently diversified to address issues around marine resource 613 management (industrial and artisanal fisheries, aquaculture) and extreme events prediction.
+They are mostly based on the use 614 of the CROCO system.
+As part of the national program COPAS Coastal, University of Concepcion is currently developing a 615 forecast coupled systems based on WRF41, WAVEWATCHIII and CROCO to deliver 3 to 6 days forecasts of oceanic and 616 weather conditions in the harbour of Coronel (378°S).
+The system is currently delivering operational products at 10 km 617 resolution for the central Chile region (32°-38°S) in uncoupled mode (off-line).
+It targets a resolution of 2km in fully coupled 618 mode and extended coverage for the ports of Arica (17.5°S) and Antofagasta (21.5°S).
+The national Fisheries Development 619 Institute (IFOP) has recently developed an operational system called MOSA for the South part of central Chile focused on the 620 inland seas of the Los Lagos and Avsén regions.
 It provides forecasts at a 3-day lead time based on CROCO at 1.2 km.
-The atmospheric forcing is derived from a forecast run based on WRF at 3 km with open boundary conditions from the Global Forecast System (NCEP-GFS).
-Ocean boundary conditions are from GLO-MFC physical forecast products and river run-offs from 35 point sources are used based on the FLOW products.
+The 621 atmospheric forcing is derived from a forecast run based on WRF at 3 km with open boundary conditions from the Global 622 Forecast System (NCEP-GFS).
+Ocean boundary conditions are from GLO-MFC physical forecast products and river run-offs 623 from 35 point sources are used based on the FLOW products.
 Forecasts are provided on-line.